 The programs represent the collective advice of the faculty about crafting an academic schedule that moves progressively through the offerings in certain areas of the law.

 You may decide that you want to focus your upper-level studies within one of these programs, but there is no requirement that you do so.
 Learn more about the Programs of Study.

 HLS students have a wide range of opportunities to write for academic credit.
-And, our faculty are committed to actively supporting student writing.
-See a list of the faculty written work supervisors.

 From time to time, students find that, beyond guidance about choosing courses or Programs of Study, they need additional support in their studies.
 See more information about Academic Support Services at HLS.

 The Handbook contains the School’s academic rules and policies, including detailed information about the requirements for the J.D., LL.M. and S.J.D. degrees, registration and submission deadlines for all academic work, and policies regarding exams, academic honesty, and leaves of absence.
 See the Handbook of Academic Policies.